evanx/redishub/README.md

 #### Why are you doing this?

-RedisHub is my pet R&D project, to build something cool with my favourite toys, and thereby explore security, devops, microservices, monitoring, logging, metrics and messaging.
+WebServa is my pet R&D project, to build something cool with my favourite toys, and thereby explore security, devops, microservices, monitoring, logging, metrics and messaging.

-RedisHub is already "mission accomplished" in the sense that it can be used as a "playground" for Redis commands, whilst also providing authenticated access to secure keyspaces for some professional use cases I have in mind.
+WebServa is already "mission accomplished" in the sense that it can be used as a "playground" for Redis commands, whilst also providing authenticated access to secure keyspaces for some professional use cases I have in mind.
 However I'm inspired to take it further.

 #### Why does the site redirect to this Github page?